- Piano Performance

-Dr. Graves is in great demand as an adjudicator for piano competitions and festivals and she has an active schedule each year as a workshop presenter for teachers.
-Ms. Graves has been a presenter and Keynote Speaker at the National Conference on Keyboard Pedagogy, has been a presenter and performer at numerous State and National MTNA conferences such as the National MTNA Conference (Kansas City, Seattle, Milwaukee, San Antonio, Las Vegas, etc) and was the invited guest artist/clinician for the Utah State MTA conference in 2013, and the Idaho and Montana State MTA conferences in 2016.
-Dr. Graves has served as a judge for the International Piano Competition at the Eastman School of Music in Rochester, New York, and also served on the faculty for the Eastman Summer Session titled ‘Plays Well With Others’, featuring sessions on collaborative arts performance.
-Additionally, Dr. Graves has authored articles for the American Music Teacher and Clavier magazines, and has served on the editorial board for the AMT e-journal.
+Graves is in great demand as an adjudicator for piano competitions and festivals and she has an active schedule each year as a workshop presenter for teachers.
+Graves has been a presenter and keynote speaker at the National Conference on Keyboard Pedagogy, has been a presenter and performer at numerous state and national MTNA conferences such as the National MTNA Conference (Kansas City, Seattle, Milwaukee, San Antonio, Las Vegas, etc) and was the invited guest artist/clinician for the Utah State MTA conference in 2013, and the Idaho and Montana State MTA conferences in 2016.
+Graves has served as a judge for the International Piano Competition at the Eastman School of Music in Rochester, New York, and also served on the faculty for the Eastman Summer Session titled ‘Plays Well With Others’, featuring sessions on collaborative arts performance.
+Additionally, Graves has authored articles for the American Music Teacher and Clavier magazines and has served on the editorial board for the AMT e-journal.
 In 2017 she was elected to serve as the NW Division Director and on the national board of directors for the Music Teachers National Association.

-Her 4th recording project ‘ANANDA – Notes from the Heart’ was released in 2015 featuring the music of Brahms, Liszt, Berg, Copland and others.
-She performs solo and chamber recitals across the country, and has been a featured performing artist on many public radio programs.
-Graves has been a soloist with the Spokane Symphony, Butte Symphony, Wenatchee Valley Symphony, Coeur d’Alene Symphony and will be featured with the Spokane Jazz Orchestra this season in the original scoring of Gershwin’s ‘Rhapsody in Blue’.
+Her fourth recording project ‘ANANDA – Notes from the Heart’ was released in 2015 featuring the music of Brahms, Liszt, Berg, Copland and others.
+She performs solo and chamber recitals across the country and has been a featured performing artist on many public radio programs.
+Graves has been a soloist with the Spokane Symphony, Butte Symphony, Wenatchee Valley Symphony, Coeur d’Alene Symphony, and will be featured with the Spokane Jazz Orchestra this season in the original scoring of Gershwin’s ‘Rhapsody in Blue’.
 Graves is also the pianist with the nationally acclaimed Sapphire Trio and they have been featured guest artists at the National MTNA conference, and the International Clarinet Festivals in Tokyo, Los Angeles, Assisi, Italy, Baton Rouge, LA, Madrid, Spain and Medellin, Colombia.